harrim91/harrim91.github.io/_posts/2016-08-21-make-your-own-url-shortener-1.md

 If we run `$ shotgun`, then you should see the server start up.
 If you visit [localhost:9393](http://localhost:9393) in the browser, you should see a nice message from your app.

-Now we're all set up and ready to write some feature tests.
+Now we're all set up and ready to write some feature tests and write some code, which we will do in the next post.